Mimovnik/FleetMan/docs/UseCases/UpdatePassengerList.md

 ## Business Rules / Validation

-- each `passegers` element must not be empty
+- each `passegers:name` must not be empty

 ## Domain Logic